A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes: Numerical results

 \section{Numerical results}

-We illustrate the practical behaviour of the DDR scheme \eqref{eq:discrete} on two different analytical solutions and three families of meshes of $\Omega=(0,1)^2$: (mostly) hexagonal meshes, triangular meshes, and locally refined meshes (with hanging nodes); Figure \ref{fig:meshes} shows a representative member of each family of meshes.
-The DDR tools and the scheme (for both clamped and simply supported boundary conditions) have been implemented in the \texttt{HArDCore2D} C++ framework (see \url{https://github.com/jdroniou/HArDCore}), which is based on linear algebra facilities from the \texttt{Eigen3} library (see \url{http://eigen.tuxfamily.org}).
-The resolution of the global sparse linear systems uses the \texttt{Intel MKL PARDISO} library (see \url{https://software.intel.com/en-us/mkl}).
-We focus on the $h$-convergence for the degrees $k\in\{0,1,2,3\}$, check the convergence rates, and discuss the robustness of the scheme with respect to the thickness $t$ of the plate.
+We illustrate the practical behaviour of the DDR scheme \eqref{eq:discrete} through three different numerical tests.
+In Sections \ref{sec:test.polynomial} and \ref{sec:test.analytical}, we assess the convergence towards two different analytical solutions of the Reissner--Mindlin problem with clamped boundary conditions and three families of meshes of $\Omega=(0,1)^2$: (mostly) hexagonal meshes, triangular meshes, and locally refined meshes (with hanging nodes); Figure \ref{fig:meshes} shows a representative member of each family of meshes.
+We focus on the $h$-convergence for polynomial degrees $0\le k\le 3$, check the convergence rates, and discuss the robustness of the scheme with respect to the thickness $t$ of the plate.

+In Section \ref{sec:tests.kirchoff}, we consider the limiting case of the Kirchoff--Love model ($t\to 0$ in \eqref{eq:rm.strong}) and assess how the lowest-order DDR scheme \eqref{eq:discrete} behaves when using simply supported boundary conditions; we also compare it with a stabilised finite element method.

+The DDR tools and the scheme have been implemented in the \texttt{HArDCore2D} C++ framework (see \url{https://github.com/jdroniou/HArDCore}), which is based on linear algebra facilities from the \texttt{Eigen3} library (see \url{http://eigen.tuxfamily.org}).
+The resolution of the global sparse linear systems uses the direct solver from the \texttt{Intel MKL PARDISO} library (see \url{https://software.intel.com/en-us/mkl}).

 In all the tests, the Young modulus is taken as $E=1$, while the Poisson ratio is $\nu=0.3$.

-The error is computed as the (relative) $\norm[\bvec{\Theta}\times U,h]{{\cdot}}$-norm of the difference between the approximate solution and the interpolate of the exact solution, that is:
+The energy error is computed as the (relative) $\norm[\bvec{\Theta}\times U,h]{{\cdot}}$-norm of the difference between the approximate solution and the interpolate of the exact solution, that is: